drewrwilson/StartSOLE-web-app/README.md

  * Express 4
  * Handlebars for templating

 # Tips

-Install Supervisor so you don't have to relaunch the server everytime you make a change.
+Install Supervisor so you don't have to relaunch the server every time you make a change.

 `npm install supervisor -g`